-The Observer Program will be suspended during the month of August 2018 due to the Firefighter Recruit Testing Process.
+The Observer Program is suspended during Firefighter Recruit Testing Process.

 The Observer Program is available to persons actively pursuing a career within the Fire Service.

 Observers may spend up to 8 hours at a Mesa Fire Station visiting with the crews, touring the station, sharing a meal and going along on calls if any are dispatched to the Station.
 Your time at the station should be an educational and enjoyable experience.
 If you are interested in participating in this educational opportunity please contact MFMD at 480-644-4494.Some information and qualifications to participate as an Observer may include:

 - Be actively pursuing a career in the fire service (school, applications or in the testing process)